EdenSolll/Evolution-of-Metal-Frontend/README.md

 # Evolution of Metal Frontend

 This project presents a visual representation of metal music's evolution into various subgenres over time.
-The frontend displays a dynamic interface showcasing the splitting of metal genres throughout history.
+The frontend displays a dynamic interface showcasing the splitting of metal genres throughout history; the website can be accessed at https://evolution-of-metal-frontend-metalwebsite.apps.okd4.csh.rit.edu

 ## Overview